Baby Sunken Fontanelle (Soft Spot): Signs, Causes & Treatment

 Treatment For Sunken Fontanelle

 If the reason for the sunken fontanelle is dehydration, it needs immediate medical attention.
 The doctor might administer infant fluids orally.
-If the baby is suffering from diarrhea or vomitings, then the fluids might be administered intravenously.
+However, in cases of diarrhea or vomiting in babies, the fluids might be administered intravenously.

 Prevention Of Sunken Fontanelle